evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

 .. c:function:: char* PyUnicode_AsUTF8AndSize(PyObject *unicode, Py_ssize_t *size)

-   Return a pointer to the UTF-8 encoding of the Unicode object, and store the size of the encoded representation (in bytes) in *size*.
-The *size* argument can be *NULL*; in this case no size will be stored.
-The returned buffer always has an extra null byte appended (not included in *size*), regardless of whether there are any other null code points.
+   Return a pointer to the default encoding (UTF-8) of the Unicode object, and store the size of the encoded representation (in bytes) in *size*.  *size* can be *NULL*, in this case no size will be stored.

    In the case of an error, *NULL* is returned with an exception set and no *size* is stored.